Canon 1Ds vs Nikon D5000

 |Nikon D2Xs« »||Y||-||-||-||-||-||2.0||-||-||-||Nikon D2Xs|

 Both the 1Ds and the D5000 have been discontinued, but can regularly be found used on eBay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the D5000 was followed by the Nikon D5100.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.

 Review summary: Canon 1Ds vs Nikon D5000